MickaelWalter/wp-json-scraper/README.md

 * -c, --categories: list all categories
 * -m, --media: list all public media objects
 * -g, --pages: list all public pages
+* -r, --crawl-ns: crawl plugin namespaces for collections.
+Set it to all to crawl all namespaces
 * --proxy PROXY_URL force the data to pass through a specified proxy server
 * --auth CREDENTIALS use the specified credentials as basic HTTP auth for the server